thomasweng15/E.V.E./README.md

 returns list of videos found by query.

 #### "Computer, [query]"
-AI responds to query
+Conversational AI responds to query

 #### "[query]"
-runs query against wolfram alpha
+runs query against wolfram alpha.
+If wolfram does not find a response, the conversational AI will respond.
+As a result, you can ask conversational questions such as "do you like sports?" directly as a voice command, without needing to prefix it with 'computer'.

 #### "play [artist]"
 opens Last.fm radio to play similar artists.
 (Current music streaming solutions all require premium accounts.
 Last.fm radio doesn't even require user authentication)